Valence, Drôme: Development projects

 One of the major issues of the municipality is the opening up of the Hauts-de-Valence, which is subject to a program of urban renewal of €117 million, jointly funded by the city and the National Agency for urban renewal (ANRU).
 It includes the demolition of 417 houses in the working-class districts of the Plan and Fontbarlettes and their reconstruction by the end of 2014 throughout the city.
 The project also includes an opening up and connection of these areas to the rest of the city.
 Shared public spaces will be created on Roosevelt and Kennedy boulevards.

 At an estimated €100 million cost, the last big project supported by the city concerns the creation of a city of sports and culture on the former military wasteland of Latour-Maubourg.
 It will host the new Jean-Pommier pool, a municipal exhibition hall, a media hub with the headquarters of the radio station France Bleu Drôme Ardèche and the Le Dauphiné libéré newspaper, and finally a centre of higher education.
 The renovated buildings will house a students' halls, Maestris private school, nursing school and the regional school of fine arts of Valence, which has created a public establishment of cultural co-operation with that of Grenoble.
 In addition to the space of the wasteland, the city will have the land released by the relocation of the prison, in 2015.
 It has also launched a study to establish a new palais des congrès in the area.

-History

-The demonym corresponding to Valence is Valentinois, but "Valentinois" also designates a geographical area, and one of the old provinces of France, with its capital Valence having been part of the province of Dauphiné.